jesposito/RymanLDColorPicker/README.md

 ## Contribution and Support

-This extension is managed and maintained by the Ryman design and development team.
+This extension is managed and maintained by Ryman Healthcare.
 For feature requests, support, or contributions, please reach out to the project maintainers.
 Your feedback and contributions are highly valued as we strive to improve this tool for all Ryman employees.

 For technical support or to contribute to the project, please contact Jed Esposito, Matt Aldridge, or the designated project maintainer.